 However, if fixing MBR still doesn't work, users need to try our last solution.

 If we are running Windows under Legacy BIOS + MBR mode, the partition which saves boot files should be set active so that MBR can pass boot right to boot manager which is in charging of finding Windows.
 For more details of Active Partition, please see Accidentally Marked Drive C Active.
 If a wrong partition is set active, naturally operating system cannot be found.
-But fortunately, users can start computer via bootable partitioning tool to see whether their active partition is set correctly, and then set the wrong partition inactive and mark right partition active.
+But fortunately, users can start computer via bootable partitioning tool to see whether the active partition is set correctly.
+If NOT, they can set the wrong partition inactive and mark the right partition active.
 MiniTool Partition Wizard Bootable CD can help do these operations.
 Detailed steps are as follows:

 For detailed steps, please see Set Partition Active/Inactive.
 Once all changes are completed, try booting Windows from local hard drive.

 Now, all solutions to Missing Operating System or Operating System not Found error have been shown, and you can try using these solutions when troubled by such a kind of question.
 If one or some of these resolutions are proved to be useful for you, please share this post to others who have similar troubles.

 "These five solutions to Missing Operating System & Operating System Not Found prove to be useful, and I guess they are also useful to your buddies who are suffering from this issue…"Click to tweet

 However, if all these solutions do not work to your situation, the problem could be quite serious, and you may need to reinstall Windows or contact your computer manufacturer or hard disk manufacturer for further assistance.